davidkfoss/IRMDb/Doc/project_requirements.md

 ## Testing, development and quality assurance

-Linting og bruk av Prettier
-Gjennomført testing av komponenter (vi bruker Vitest) En form for automatisert end-2-end testing (i praksis teste en lengre sekvens av interaksjoner), testing av API'et.
-Prosjektet dokumenteres med en README.md i git repositoriet.
-Dokumentasjonen skal diskutere, forklare og vise til alle de viktigste valgene og løsningene som gruppa gjør (inklusive valg av komponenter og api).
-Koden skal være lettlest og godt strukturert og kommentert slik at den er lett å sette seg inn i.
-Bruk av kommentarer skal være tilpasset at eksterne skal inspisere koden.
-Gruppa skal oppsummere den enkeltes bidrag i prosjektet underveis i en egen fil som leveres i BB (dette er personopplysninger som ingen vil at skal ligge på git ;-)
-Reproduserbarhet: i praksis betyr det at prosjektet skal være dokumentert og enkelt å installere/kjøre for andre (eksempelvis faglærer).

 ### Linting and Prettier

 The project uses ESLint for linting and Prettier for code formatting.
 Both ESLint and Prettier have their repspective configuration files.
 A guide to lint checking can be found at the root [README](../README.md#linting-and-formatting).

 ### Testing - Components

-Components are tested using [Vite](https://vitejs.dev/).
+Components are tested using [Vitest](https://vitest.dev/).
 The tests are located in the same folder as the component they test, and have the same name as the component, but with the `.test.tsx` extension.

 ### Testing - End-2-end